 Sri Lanka’s largest national park, the name of Wilpattu describes the landscape of the area: ‘Willu’ stands for natural lakes in Tamil, and ‘pathu’ stand for ten in Tamil.
 The park is known for its high leopard population, 40 plus known leopards.
 Sri Lankan sloth bears, crocodiles, spotted deer, and elephants, and several species of birds such as Lesser Adjutants, Painted Storks, Spoonbills, Shikras, and Crested Hawk Eagles that will rejoice birdwatchers.

-2013 it was certified as a wetland by RAMSAR origination, Wilpattu has a total of 205 water bodies, natural and manmade, within its perimeter.
+2013, it was certified as a wetland by RAMSAR organization.
+Wilpattu has a total of 205 water bodies, natural and man-made, within its perimeter.
 Elephants in this part of Sri Lanka are said to be larger in size than the average Sri Lanka jumbo because they feed on nutrient-rich grasses growing in the villus.

-The Wilpattu Ramsar site extends beyond the boundaries of the national park to the oceanfront to include the rich coastal and marine habitats of Kalpitiya.
-Seagrass beds, mangroves, salt marshes, swamps, and floodplain forests contribute to the area’s rich biodiversity. l The site once supported a thriving agricultural civilization, and 68 archaeologically important sites have been identified.
+The Wilpattu Ramsar site extends beyond the boundaries of the national park to the oceanfront, including the rich coastal and marine habitats of Kalpitiya.
+Seagrass beds, mangroves, salt marshes, swamps, and floodplain forests contribute to the area’s rich biodiversity.
+The site once supported a thriving agricultural civilization, and 68 archaeologically important sites have been identified.

 Due to its remote location, the park sees fewer visitors, allowing you to enjoy the wilderness and wildlife to its fullest.
 Visitors can access 25% of the park, but since this is a large park, this might mean less frequent sightings.

 The park is open throughout the year, but the best time to visit is from February to October.

 From Kalpitiya, you have two options to reach the Wilpattu National Park